kathiresan-jayabalan/c-sten-ccfd/README.md

 - Python 3.x
 - Jupyter Notebook or JupyterLab
 - PyTorch
-- Recommended hardware: NVIDIA T4 GPU (cloud or Colab)
+- GPU: NVIDIA T4 GPU (cloud or Colab)

-CPU execution is supported for small-scale tests only.

 ---

 ## Dependencies

-The notebook relies on the following Python packages:
+The notebook relies on the following Python packages.
+Install dependencies from `requirements.txt`:

 - numpy
 - pandas